Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 JAMS OR JELLY'S ARE ALWAYS GOOD AND COULD BE TOSSED IN A BASKET WITH OTHER GOODIES FOR CHRISTMAS GIFTS

 How about ice cream.
 Also freezing some pureed in ice cube form for fruit smoothies?
-Maybe there is a bread made with them, then freeze some.
-I like the idea of dried peaches too.

 have you ever had pickled spiced peaches? peach salsa? you can substitute peaches for mangos in salsa. they make a great glaze for ham. just keep freezing and canning. in january you'll be glad you did (or your neighbors will be when you get sick of them and pass them on)